f-klement/gothic-fiction-pattern-detection/extracted_interpretation_notes.md

 Closer inspection is warranted for he pares cluster  with only a few entries for 35 - "Mental Illness, Law and Outcasts - Fear, Suspicion and Struggles", 36 - "Individualism vs. Conformity - Rebellion and Social Norms", 52 - "Adventure, Spendor, Power and Challenges, History" and lot of weight onto 70.

+The grouping into clusters shows a even distribution of topics into two groups with a smaller thrid party that has a much narrower distribution that focuses on a few specific topics, but their more narrower focus on fewer topics is concentrated on a few oics, but of those two carry exceptional weight on the corpus as a whole: 70 "Myth and splendor - Wealth and Castles" and 12 "Home Invasion - Domestic Mystery and Conflict", with 12 being particularly focused in its influence on a select few influencial authors that stand a part: XXXX

+The importance of 70 might on the otherhand reflect its weight on some of the major voices within the corpus, such as Hawthorne and Mary Corell.

+Further important influences to investigate aretopics 49 - "Departure and Music", 50 - "Myth, Nature, Wonder and Despair" and to a lesser degree 51 - "Dissilusionment with Society - \n Resistance, Protest, Retreat".

+Closer inspection is warranted for he pares cluster  with only a few entries for 35 - "Mental Illness, Law and Outcasts - Fear, Suspicion and Struggles", 36 - "Individualism vs. Conformity - Rebellion and Social Norms", 52 - "Adventure, Spendor, Power and Challenges, History" and lot of weight onto 70, "Myth and splendor - Wealth and Castles".

+A subsection of the text seem to be deeling heavily in topics focused around societal retreat, solitude, personal autonomy and rebellion for the sake of ones convictions.
+But there seems to be a split within the interpretation of those topics grouping them into a section, one about adventure, exploration, marveling at discoveries and forgotten splendor.
+Meanwhile the other grouping of texts is equally dilillusioned and in opposition to or active departure from society, but does not enjoy what it finds and is haunted by foreign forces that bring conflict and grief.

+Jacobs "Monkey's Paw" and Keats "La Belle Dame sans Merci" both tell a tale of a tempting encountner with an alluring other, a magical artifact and a fairy and detail the anguish that their wants  brought them.

+Similarily, Machens the house of Souls is a collection of short texts, most prominent of them "The Inmost Light" and "The Great God Pan"  and "The White People" which deal with humans that cross the veil of what was for their kind to perceive and experience and the disturbing or corrupting experiences that ensued.

+Meanwhile Hawthorne's "the Minister's Black Veil" tells the story of a man of faith turning away from life in his community and his old life, only to rise in esteeem, influence and power through his personal renouncement.
+While "Sunday at Home" is an ambiguous text about worship and community and a mixture of longing and contempt for a church congregation.

 The outlying texts make up the following: